fiqihalfito/IP-address-tracker/README.md

 ### What I learned

-Using Fetch API in Client Component.
+Firstly - Using Fetch API in Client Component.
 I thought it will be a bug because Next.js warned not to use Fetch API in Client Component.
 Otherwise, use third-party libraries such as SWR or React Query.

+Secondly - When I build the app, it showed warning that shows "window is not defined".
+I found out that Next.js is Server side rendering, meanwhile Leaflet Map can render when all elements are loaded.
+So We have to use Lazy Loading Next.js. it makes Map Component delays the rendering until all element is sent into client, so that Map can be rendered properly.

 ## Author